-At the meeting of the Board of Directors of our Company, held on February 13, 2017, the Directors approved the issuance to the public of Secured NCDs and Unsecured NCDs of face value of $\overline{\xi}$ 1,000 each, aggregating up to $\overline{\xi}$ 50,000 million.
+At the meeting of the Board of Directors of our Company, held on February 13, 2017, the Directors approved the issuance to the public of Secured NCDs and unsecured redeemable non-convertible debentures of face value of \gtrless 1,000 each, aggregating up to \gtrless 50,000 million.

-The present issue through this Shelf Prospectus of Secured NCDs for an amount upto ₹ 19,500.00 million and Unsecured NCDs for an amount upto ₹ 500.00 million aggregating up to ₹ 20,000.00 million ("Shelf Limit"), hereinafter called the "Issue" is approved by NCD Public Issue Committee meeting dated March 02, 2017.
+The present issue through the Shelf Prospectus of Secured NCDs of face value of $\mathbf{\overline{\tau}}$ 1,000.00 each for an amount upto $\mathbf{\overline{\tau}}$ 30,000.00 million ("Shelf Limit"), hereinafter called the "Issue" is approved by NCD Public Issue Committee meeting dated February 21, 2018.
 The NCDs will be issued in one or more tranches up to the Shelf Limit, on terms and conditions as set out in the relevant tranche prospectus for any tranche issue (each a "Tranche Issue"), which issue is being made as decided by NCD Public Issue Committee of Board of Directors.